jes-bro/nerfstudio/REPORT.md

             median_idx = torch.searchsorted(cumulative_weights, total_weight / 2)  # Index of weighted median.

 ```
+### RGB Renderer

+The RGBRenderer takes the intermediate output of the NeRF model (colors and densities along sampled points on rays) and produces the final images that are the rendered views of the scene.
+It performs the actual volumetric compositing of the colors along each ray based on the weights.
+This step blends all the sampled colors along a ray to create a single color value that represents the pixel corresponding to that ray.

-We also added gamma correction to our RGB renderer.
+We added gamma correction to our RGB renderer.
 This adjustment isn't theoretically necessary but does improve details in shadows and display quality.
 ```python

     @staticmethod